 To read more about our church and St Robert go to Home/Church history – or click here for the church history page

-We are hoping that work on the clock will start in or before early July; when completed, there will be a formal Dedication Ceremony and more details of this will be available in due course.
+Now that the work is finished, we have the most beautiful clock faces in North Yorkshire!
+Bishop Helen-Ann will conduct a formal Dedication Ceremony during the Beer Festival Fun Day on Saturday, October 6th, and more details of this will be available in due course.